-Driver Advantages Disadvantages 1.Standards Has the potential to influence classroom standards as the staff in the all age school would be able to work together and share good practice and develop specialism in specific curriculum areas and to address the needs of pupils that have Additional Learning Needs (ALN) and the more able and talented (MAT).
+Driver Advantages Disadvantages Driver 1.Standards Has the potential to influence classroom standards as the staff in the all age school would be able to work together and share good practice and develop specialism in specific curriculum areas and to address the needs of pupils that have Additional Learning Needs (ALN) and the more able and talented (MAT).
 Larger schools (such as the all age school) tend to have more expertise and capacity to address the needs of more vulnerable pupils and the more able and talented pupils.
-Possibility of developing consistency of teaching and learning methodology at the all age school.
-All age schools can improve the transition from primary to secondary education.
-All age schools can offer a wider and more efficient curriculum.
-May be more difficult to develop consistency of teaching and learning methodology at the all age multi-site school - than if on a single site.
+Possibility of developing consistency of teaching and learning May be more difficult to develop consistency of teaching and learning methodology at the all age multi-site school - than if on a single site.
 May be more difficult to improve the transition from Primary to Secondary education than if on a single site.
 May be more difficult to offer a wider curriculum than if on a single site.
-May be more difficult for Staff with experience of teaching primary and secondary school ages to work together to share good practices
+May be more difficult for Staff with experience of teaching primary and secondary school ages to work together to share good practices and develop ideas for formulating methodology at the all age school. • All age schools can improve the and providing an effective curriculum at the all age school, transition from primary to secondary than if on a single site. education. ■ May be less opportunities for pupils All age schools can offer a wider and to have subject specific teaching more efficient curriculum. from an early stage of their learning